md-ash-dot/mildew-detector/README.md

 - [Seaborn](https://seaborn.pydata.org/)
 - [TensorFlow](https://www.tensorflow.org/)

+## Softwares used

+- Python
+- Juputer Notebooks
+- Streamlit

 ## Credits

-- The walthrough project, Malaria Detector project done by Code Institute has been the code that was used to learn how to build this website.
+- The walthrough project 1, Malaria Detector project done by Code Institute has been the code that was used to learn how to build this project.
-- The Malaria Detector project code has been used as the base and reference for building the NewsTok project. - [Malaria Detector](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+2023_Q3/courseware/56a2da0940b4411d8a38c2b093a22c60/4565659a34d648b8b8edd063c3182180/)
+- The Malaria Detector project code has been used as the base and reference for building the NewsTok project. - [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01)
-- bootstrap documentation was used for bootstrap research and references. [bootstrap docs](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
-- Django documentation was used for Django research and references. [django docs](https://docs.djangoproject.com/en/5.0/)
-- w3schools was used for general code concept searches. [w3schools](https://www.w3schools.com/)
-- mdn web docs_ was used for general code concept searches. [mdn web docs_](https://developer.mozilla.org/en-US/)
+- The walkthrough project 2, Churnometer project done by Code Institute has been the code that was used to learn the concepts used in this project.
+[Churnometer](https://github.com/Code-Institute-Solutions/churnometer)

 ### MEDIA
-- Fonts used on the website. - [google fonts](https://fonts.google.com/)
-- Fonts used on the website. - [font awesome](https://fontawesome.com/)
-- css used on the website. - [bootstrap](https://getbootstrap.com/)
-- Wireframes were created using Lucidchart's online wireframe maker. - [lucid chart](https://www.lucidchart.com/pages)
-- ERD models were also created using the Lucidchart's online ERD maker. - [lucid chart](https://www.lucidchart.com/pages)
-- Images used on the website. - [pexels](https://www.pexels.com/)
-- The logo used on the website was generated using IconGeneratorAI [icongeneratorai](https://www.icongeneratorai.com/)
+- The images used in this project are from the cherry-leaves kaggle dataset provided by Code Institute - [cherry_leaves dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)

+### Content

+- The Business case assessment were provided by Code Institute.
+- Business Requirements were provided by Code Institute.
+- The dataset used in this project is the cherry-leaves kaggle dataset provided by Code Institute - [cherry_leaves dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 ### PROJECT SUPPORT
+- I would like to thank the Code Institute and all other members on the project-portfolio-5-predictive-analytics on slack for their support and guidance in building this project.
-- I would like to thank my mentor Akshat Garg from Code Institute for his support, guidance, and help in planning and building this project.
+- I would like to thank my mentor Rohit Sharma from Code Institute for his support, guidance, and help in planning and building this project.
 - I would like to thank all the Code Institute tutors for their support, guidance, and help in solving code issues, debugging, and solving all technical issues faced in building this project.
 - I would like to thank Code Institute for providing me with the necessary lessons and resources to help me build my skills to build this project.

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.

-## Acknowledgements (optional)

-- Thank the people who provided support throughout this project.